faribamasoudi91/school-projects/Predictive Analysis/README.md

 You can download the original dataset here:
-Harvard Dataverse – “Lights in the Shadows of Public Procurement” (Czibik, Agnes, Mih&aacute;ly Fazekas, Monika Bauhr, and Jenny de Fine Licht.
+Harvard Dataverse – “Lights in the Shadows of Public Procurement” (Czibik, Agnes, Mih&aacute; ly Fazekas, Monika Bauhr, and Jenny de Fine Licht.
 2019.
 “Replication Data for: Lights on the Shadows of Public Procurement - Transparency as an Antidote to Corruption.”
 Harvard Dataverse. https://doi.org/10.7910/DVN/IEYEZB.)

 ## Notes
 This repository only contains: